cs411-alawini/fa23-cs411-team090-Makabaka/doc/Stage_2_Database_Design.md

 1. DLCID: Foreign key to `DLCInfo`, to identify the DLC which the game has.
 2. QueryID: Foreign key to `GameInfo`, to identify the game which the DLC belongs to.

+## BCNF

+#### Entities

+1. **GameInfo**: This table is in BCNF as all attributes are functionally dependent on the primary key $ \text{QueryID} $ and there are no non-trivial functional dependencies that violate BCNF.

+2. **Genres**: This table is in BCNF as it has only two attributes, and one of them is a primary key.

+3. **Platform**: This table is in BCNF for the same reason as Genres.

+4. **DeveloperInfo**: This table is in BCNF as all attributes are functionally dependent on the primary key $ \text{DeveloperID} $.

+5. **UserInfo**: This table is in BCNF as all attributes are functionally dependent on the primary key $ \text{UserID} $.

+6. **DLCInfo**: This table is in BCNF as all attributes are functionally dependent on the primary key $ \text{DLCID} $.

+#### Relations

+1. **Favorites**: This table is in BCNF as the combination of $ \text{UserID} $ and $ \text{QueryID} $ acts as a composite primary key, and there are no other attributes.

+2. **Comments**: This table is in BCNF because every attribute is functionally dependent on the primary key $ \text{CommentID} $.

+3. **Develop**: This table is in BCNF as the combination of $ \text{DeveloperID} $ and $ \text{QueryID} $ acts as a composite primary key, and there are no other attributes.

+4. **GamePlatform**: This table is in BCNF as every attribute is functionally dependent on the composite primary key $ \text{QueryID} $ and $ \text{PlatformID} $.

+5. **GameGenres**: This table is in BCNF as the combination of $ \text{QueryID} $ and $ \text{GenresID} $ acts as a composite primary key, and there are no other attributes.

+6. **HaveDLC**: This table is in BCNF as all attributes are functionally dependent on the primary key $ \text{DLCID} $.

+We chose to apply BCNF as it is stricter and ensures that all data dependencies make sense.
+All the tables and relations in your schema are already in BCNF, which means your database schema is highly normalized.

+By adhering to BCNF, you ensure that the database schema has the following advantages:

+1. Minimizes redundancy
+2. Simplifies the enforcement of referential integrity constraints
+3. Eases the data maintenance and ensures data integrity

 ## Relational Schema
 The database design will be converted into 11 tables.